Developmental milestones record - 2 years

 - Can pick up objects while standing, without losing balance.
 (This often occurs by 15 months.
 It is a cause for concern if not seen by 2 years.)

 - Can run with better coordination.
 (May still have a wide stance.)

-- Should have the first 16 teeth (The actual number of teeth can vary widely.)
+- Should have the first 16 teeth, but the actual number of teeth can vary widely.

 Sensory and cognitive markers:

-- Can organize phrases of 2 - 3 words
+- Can organize phrases of 2 to 3 words.

-- Vocabulary has increased to about 50 - 300 words (Healthy children's vocabulary can vary widely.)
+- Vocabulary has increased to about 50 to 300 words, but healthy children's vocabulary can vary widely.

 - Allow the child to help around the house and take part in the daily family chores.